Liam-Nagle/SDETProject/README.md

 # SDET Project

+**DISCLAMER NO PASSWORD ENCRYPTION IS IMPLEMENTED PLEASE DON'T USE GENUINE PASSWORDS**

 ## Project Description

 I will be creating a Space Invader game that will allow the user to keep track of high scores and compare them against one another.
 The user will be able to login with a Username and Password allowing the high scores they set to be tracked under their name.

 ## Project Goals